sleede/fab-manager/doc/docker-compose_readme.md

 docker-compose up -d
 ```

-Finally, if everything is ok, start letsencrypt timer to update the certificate every 1st of the month :
+Finally, if everything is ok, start let's encrypt timer to update the certificate every 1st of the month :

 ```bash
 sudo systemctl enable letsencrypt.timer